Comfy-Org/ComfyUI_frontend/README.md

 # ComfyUI_frontend

-Front end of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) modernized.
-This repo is fully compatible with existing extension system.
+Front-end of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) modernized.
+This repo is fully compatible with the existing extension system.

-## The grand migration to TypeScript

-This repo is an experiment trying to migrate ComfyUI's front-end code to TypeScript for a better front-end development experience.

-## Tasks
+## Road Map

+### What has been done

-- [x] Gradually migrate the code to TypeScript in this repo, while monitoring the change in ComfyUI's front-end code.
+- Migrate all code to TypeScript with minimal change modification to the original logic.
-- [ ] Using zod schema to add static/runtime type check for core structures.
-- [ ] Figure out a way to reliably embed compiled code to ComfyUI distribution.

-  - It can be a bot regularly pulling the new changes in the front-end repo and submitting them to the main repo.
-(Chrome does a similar process for Chrome devtools, which is hosted in a separate repo.)
+- Bundle all code with vite's rollup build.
+- Added a shim layer to be backward compatible with the existing extension system. https://github.com/huchenlei/ComfyUI_frontend/pull/15
+- Front-end dev server.
+- Zod schema for input validation on ComfyUI workflow.

+### What to be done

+- Make litegraph a npm dependency.
+- Replace the existing ComfyUI front-end impl.
+- Turn on `strict` on `tsconfig.json`.
+- Introduce react to start managing part of the UI.
+- Introduce a UI library to add more widget types for node developers.
+- LLM streaming node.
+- Linear mode (Similar to InvokeAI's linear mode).
+- Invoke AI canvas.
+- Better node search.
+Sherlock https://github.com/Nuked88/ComfyUI-N-Sidebar.

 ## Development

-Note: You need to patch comfyanonymous/ComfyUI#3779 for the dev server to work.
+Note1: You need to patch comfyanonymous/ComfyUI#3779 for the dev server to work.

+Note2: The dev server will NOT load any extension from the ComfyUI server.
+Only core extensions will be loaded.

 - Run `npm install` to install the necessary packages
 - Start local ComfyUI backend at `localhost:8188`